 The staff at North Ferriby Nursing Home pride themselves on creating a non-institutional atmosphere where residents can carry on their chosen lifestyle using the public rooms, or in the privacy of their own accommodation.
 You can find out more here.

-Your personal care is the primary concern of North Ferriby Nursing Home, and the permanent nursing and ancillary staff are here to help and support you with your day-to-day living, while helping you maintain your quality of life in a safe, secure and well-maintained environment with privacy, dignity and respect.
-As a family-run residential and nursing home since 1983 in East Yorkshire, registered with CQC (Care Quality Commission), the following options are available:
+Your personal care our primary concern at North Ferriby Nursing Home and the permanent nursing and ancillary staff are here to help and support you with your day-to-day living.
+Whilst helping you maintain your quality of life in a safe, secure and well-maintained environment with privacy, dignity and respect.
+We are a family-run residential and nursing home established in 1983 and registered with CQC (Care Quality Commission).
+Providing:

-North Ferriby Nursing Home is set in a beautiful Grade II* listed building known as Ferriby House, and offers all the amenities that you would expect from a modern residential care home but with the classically beautiful surroundings of a large Georgian manor house.
+North Ferriby Nursing Home is set in a beautiful Grade II* listed building known as Ferriby House, offering all the amenities that you would expect from a modern care home but with the classically beautiful surroundings of a large Georgian manor house.
 The home is situated in the heart of North Ferriby and is close to:

 Private rooms mean that you can create a home within our home with your most treasured possessions and furnishings, all adding to your comfort and sense of well-being.
 Registered for 38 residents in 30 rooms, many of the larger en-suite rooms at North Ferriby Nursing Home are ideal for married couples or for those who require more living space.